cjkingsbury/scsd/README.md

 - werkzeug
 - ccdc

-### This work is licensed under CC BY-NC-SA 4.0.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/
+### This work is licensed under THE ANTI-CAPITALIST SOFTWARE LICENSE (v 1.4)
-### Commercial or military use is forbidden.
+To view a copy of this license, visit https://directory.fsf.org/wiki/License:ANTI-1.4 Commercial or military use is forbidden.

 Please contact Chris Kingsbury (ckingsbury@ccdc.cam.ac.uk) for collaboration or with any questions